-To inform students of major genetic and environmental factors that influence cell survival, proliferation, damage, and death; to describe and explain underlying cell biological processes; to enhance students’ ability to understand and evaluate evidence underlying descriptions of cellular processes.
+To inform students of major genetic and environmental factors that influence cell survival, proliferation, and damage; to describe and explain underlying cell biological processes; to enhance students’ ability to understand and evaluate evidence underlying descriptions of cellular processes.

 Introduction: normal and abnormal growth and development.

-How cells respond to stress; osmotic and oxidative stress as examples.
+How cells respond to stress; osmotic stress as example.

 Growth factors, signal transduction and cell cycle control.

 Workshop and in-class test: data interpretation exercise.

 Students should have increased their appreciation of the processes and principles determining cell proliferation, differentiation, and survival through knowledge and understanding of selected specific examples of responses to stress and of how growth is co-ordinated.
 They should be able to interpret and evaluate published data, from a variety of methodologies, underlying descriptions of cellular processes.

 Students should have improved their ability to interpret data presented in scientific literature.

 |Guided Independent Study||Assessment preparation and completion||1||1:00||1:00||In-class data interpretation test|